#ColorConundrum

-I believe we have a fundamental problem with how we document and talk about color.
+I think we have a wee bit of a problem with how we document and talk about color.

 That problem shows up in communication between…